-82. Golden Gate Scenic Steamship Lines, Inc., 57 Cal.
-2d 373 (1962), 369 P.2d 257.
+- 83. Golden Gate Scenic Steamship Lines, Inc., 57 Cal.
+2d 373 (1962), 369P.2d 257.
 The Court reversed a Commission order asserting jurisdiction over a sightseeing vessel.
 The Court concluded that Section 1007 only subjected vessels operating "between points" in California to Commission jurisdiction; the statute did not apply to transportation of passengers who embark and disembark at the same point.
-This holding was apparently extended to non-vessel carriage in St. Helena (Para.
-25) even though no statutory text would seem to support such an extension.

-83. Walter J. Hempy, 56 Cal.
+This holding was apparently extended to nonvessel carriage in St. Helena (Para.
+26) even though no statutory text would seem to support such an extension.
+With respect to vessel transportation, the Commission has adopted certain rules permitting recourse to the "loop exception" of Golden Gate even where the vessel lands and passengers are allowed to temporarily disembark before returning to the point of origin on the vessel. - 84.
+Walter J. Hempy, 56 Cal.
 2d 214 (1961), 363 P.2d 476.
 The Court reversed that portion of a Commission order conditioning a transfer of operating rights on preferential payment to specified creditors of the transferring entity.
 The Court concluded that, pursuant to Section 851, the sole inquiry for the Commission should be with respect to the impact of the transfer on the public rather than on any particular creditor.
 (See also Stepak at footnote 53 infra regarding minority shareholders.)
 Notably, while the Legislature has amended Section 854 to enlarge the range of interests the Commission must consider in an application for a transfer of control, Section 851 (governing transfers of assets) remains in the code largely unchanged from its original text.
-(The Legislature has amended the statute to permit certain transactions to be approved by advice letter and the Commission may exempt certain transactions pursuant to Section 853.)

-84. Babe Talsky, 56 Cal.
+(The Legislature has amended the statute to permit certain transactions to be approved by advice letter and the Commission may exempt certain transactions pursuant to Section 853.) - 85.
+Babe Talsky, 56 Cal.
 2d 151 (1961), 363 P.2d 341.
 The Court affirmed a Commission order directing a trucking operator to cease and desist from operating as a highway common carrier in the absence of Commission authority.
 The Court concluded that evidence before the Commission was sufficient to support the order.
-Remarkably, the Court undertook a detailed review of the evidence and never referred to the then existing text of Section 1757.47 of such improvements.
+Remarkably, the Court undertook a detailed review of the evidence and never referred to the then existing text of Section 1757.47 - 86.
+Dyke Water Co., 56 Cal.
+2d 105 (1961), 363 P.2d 326.
+The Court affirmed a Commission order requiring the water utility to take various steps to improve its service and to require shareholders of the utility, rather than the ratepayers, to bear the expense of such improvements.
 Language in this decision ("tariffs filed with the PUC have the force and effect of law") has on occasion invited utilities to attempt to impose legal obligations on customers through tariff language.
 The scope of Dyke is not that broad.
 A tariff may impose requirements on customers as a condition of receiving service.
 A tariff, however, may do no more with respect to a customer.
 Dyke relied on California Water and Telephone (Para.
-92), which, in turn, relied on § 532 which only governs the conduct of the serving utility.
+93), which, in turn, relied on § 532 which only governs the conduct of the serving utility.